 To learn more about drivers of employee engagement, check out Simpplr Research’s infographic.

-Top employee engagement activities
+Top employee engagement ideas & activities in the office

 Employee engagement activity #1: Create a culture that leverages tools to promote transparency